ST. NATHY’S COLLEGE LEAVING CERT. RESULTS 2016

 In most years some single subject or paper proves problematical for students.
 Apart from some concerns last June over the manner in which a number of questions were phrased in some papers, students found most examination papers to be generally favourable.
 The final grades gained by students showed that the papers in all subject areas were marked very fairly and favourably.
 Any initial anxieties held were soon dispelled as the results became available.

-St. Nathy’s had some exceptionally fine individual results this year with two students attaining 6 A’s.
+St. Nathy’s had some exceptionally fine individual results this year with two students attaining 6 A’s and a large number of students gaining an A1 in one or more subjects.
 A significant number of students came very close to attaining maximum CAO points.
 Students who actively sought such high grades were, by and large, successful in achieving the desired results and corresponding high points.
 Accordingly, most students should gain their top CAO preferences.

 Results in Science subjects and Mathematics were, again, particularly good in St. Nathy’s, as were results in Irish and English with large numbers of students achieving an ‘A’ grade in both subjects.
-The school promotes the importance of these subjects and, while it is good to see ‘A’ grades in higher level papers in these subject areas, it is even more pleasing to see students do well at ordinary level, with a significant number of students achieving an ‘A’ grade.
-There was a rise in the number of students sitting the Honours Maths Paper this year and the vast majority achieved high grades, with some students achieving an ‘A’ grade.
+The school promotes the importance of these subjects and, while it is good to see ‘A’ grades in higher level papers in these subject areas, it is very pleasing to see students do well at ordinary level.
+There was a rise in the number of students sitting the Honours Maths Paper this year and the vast majority achieved high grades, with some students achieving an ‘A1’ grade.

-Subjects which fared particularly well this year (by way of ‘A’ grades obtained) included Art, Biology, Business Studies, Chemistry, English, French, Gaeilge, Geography, History, Home Economics, Maths, Music, Physics, Physics and Chemistry.
+Subjects which fared particularly well this year (by way of ‘A’ grades obtained) included Agricultural Science, Biology, Chemistry, Construction Studies, English, French, Geography, Home Economics, Irish, Maths, Music, Physics, Physics and Chemistry.

 The College is especially pleased with the exceptionally low failure rates in all subject areas.
 In fact, most subjects had a zero percent failure rate at higher level and many at both higher and ordinary levels.
-These subjects included Art, Design and Communication Graphics, Engineering, English, French, Gaeilge, Geography, History, Home Economics, and Music.
+These subjects included Accounting, Art, Construction Studies, Design and Communication Graphics, Engineering, English, Geography, History, Home Economics, Irish and Music.